romcal/romcal/docs/data-output.md

 Inside every liturgical year, another psalter week cycle will determine which psalms and prayer to follow for the liturgy of hours.

-With the exception of the Easter Octave, each week in the liturgical year is assigned readings from the [Psalter](https://en.wikipedia.org/wiki/Roman_Breviary#The_Psalter).
+Except the Easter Octave, each week in the liturgical year is assigned readings from the [Psalter](https://en.wikipedia.org/wiki/Roman_Breviary#The_Psalter).
 The psalter week cycle is composed of a repeated sequence of 4 four weeks.
 It restarts at the beginning of each season.
 There are also some rules that govern the set of Psalter readings used on particular occasions or seasons of the year.